Lou Gehrig: Death

-At 10:10 p.m. on June 2, 1941, 17 days before his 38th birthday, Gehrig died at his home at 5204 Delafield Avenue in the Riverdale neighborhood of the Bronx, New York.
-Upon hearing the news, Babe Ruth and his wife Claire went to the Gehrig house to console Eleanor.
-Mayor La Guardia ordered flags in New York to be flown at half-staff, and major-league ballparks around the nation did likewise.
+At 10:10 p.m. on June 2, 1941, 17 days before his 38th birthday, Gehrig died at his home at 5204 Delafield Avenue in the Riverdale neighborhood of the Bronx.
+Upon hearing the news, Babe Ruth and his wife Claire went to the Gehrig residence to console Gehrig's wife Eleanor.
+Mayor Fiorello La Guardia ordered flags in New York to be flown at half-staff, and MLB ballparks around the nation did likewise.

 Thousands viewed Gehrig's body at the Church of the Divine Paternity.
 Ruth cut in line ahead of everyone and wept in front of the casket.
 Following the funeral across the street from his house at Christ Episcopal Church of Riverdale, Gehrig's remains were cremated on June 4 at Kensico Cemetery in Valhalla, New York, 21 mi north of Yankee Stadium in suburban Westchester County.
 Gehrig's ashes were locked into a crypt in the stone monument marking his grave.
-Gehrig and Ed Barrow are interred in the same section of the cemetery, which is next door to Gate of Heaven, where the graves of Babe Ruth and Billy Martin lie in Section 25.
+Gehrig and Ed Barrow are interred in the same section of the cemetery, which is next door to Gate of Heaven, where the graves of Ruth and Billy Martin lie in Section 25.

 Eleanor never remarried and was quoted as saying, "I had the best of it.
-I would not have traded two minutes of my life with that man for 40 years with another."
+I would not have traded two minutes of my life with that man for forty years with another."
 She dedicated the remainder of her life to supporting ALS research.
-She died 43 years after Gehrig on her 80th birthday, March 6, 1984, and was interred with him in Kensico Cemetery.
+She died on her 80th birthday, March 6, 1984, and was interred with him in Kensico Cemetery.

 Legacy

 Statistical accomplishments

-Despite playing in the shadow of Ruth for two-thirds of his career, Gehrig was one of the highest run producers in baseball history; he had 509 RBIs during a three-season stretch (1930–32).
+Despite playing in the shadow of Babe Ruth for two-thirds of his career, Gehrig was one of the best run producers in baseball history; he had 509 RBIs during a three-season stretch (1930–32).
 Only two other players, Jimmie Foxx with 507 and Hank Greenberg with 503, have surpassed 500 RBIs in any three seasons; their totals were not consecutive.
-(Babe Ruth had 498.)
+(Ruth had 498.)
 Playing 14 complete seasons, Gehrig had 13 consecutive seasons with 100 or more RBIs (a major-league record shared with Foxx and tied in 2010 by Alex Rodriguez).